FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/commitmentdiscountname.md

-# Commitment Name
+# Commitment Discount Name

 A commitment-based discount is a contractual commitment to use a certain amount of a specific type of usage for a fixed term in exchange for a discounted unit price.
 Commitment-based discounts can cover either usage or cost of various resources such as virtual machines or databases.
 A provider can offer various pricing models, payment options, and term durations for commitment-based discounts.

-A Commitment Name is the display name assigned to a commitment-based discount.
+A Commitment Discount Name is the display name assigned to a commitment-based discount.

-The CommitmentName column MUST be present in the billing data.
+The CommitmentDiscountName column MUST be present in the billing data.
 This column must be of type String.
-The CommitmentName value MAY be null if a display name cannot be assigned to a commitment-based discount.
-CommitmentName MUST NOT be null if a display name can be assigned to a commitment-based discount.
+The CommitmentDiscountName value MAY be null if a display name cannot be assigned to a commitment-based discount.
+CommitmentDiscountName MUST NOT be null if a display name can be assigned to a commitment-based discount.

 ## Column ID

-CommitmentName
+CommitmentDiscountName

 ## Display name

-Commitment Name
+Commitment Discount Name

 ## Description